If a picture is worth a thousand words, what’s a video worth?

 Remember that your video will cover all localizations.
 You can’t create a separate video for different languages.
 That’s something that may also feed into your plans for using additional voiceover and text.

 You should also stick to simple fade and dissolve transitions.
 You don’t want to create any confusion by adding in an animation that could imply functionality your app doesn’t have.

 It’s easy to edit together a couple of different versions of your video, so experiment a little during the editing process.
 Once you have a couple of final versions that you like, try showing them to people in order to gauge reactions and see which has the greater impact.
 Show them to people who are unfamiliar with your app or game to gain an insight into anything you might have overlooked or taken for granted.

 When you’re happy with your App Preview it’s time to log in to iTunes Connect and upload it.
 You’ll find the option under My Apps where the screenshots are stored and you can choose the device size and relevant files for upload.
 Your video will be reviewed and accepted or rejected by Apple.
 If it does get rejected you can expect feedback that should help you understand why, and tweak it as necessary.

 Creating an App Preview can be a lot of fun.
 Think of it as a chance to show off the highlights of your app and blend them together into a seductive package.
 Crafted with care, and enhanced with a quality voiceover and backing music, the App Preview video may prove to be the most effective sales tool you have.

-For more handy tips on improving your app's App Store presentation page check out the earlier articles in the series:
+For more handy tips on improving your app’s App Store presentation page check out the other articles in the series: